 You'll build a specialism, and create projects and a portfolio of work aimed at your ideal job.
 The Interior Design degree course finishes with a degree show and a dissertation, giving you the platform and tools to launch your career.

-- Critical Report / Contextual and Industry FocusThis is about honing your critical research and writing skills in the development of a body of work that reflects upon your personal practice and
+Critical Report / Contextual and Industry FocusThis is about honing your critical research and writing skills in the development of a body of work that reflects upon your personal practice and interior design theory.

 The modules above are those being studied by our students or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.